- If you keep getting the Browser does not support this video tag error, it’s time to take action.

 If you want to show a video on your website there are multiple ways to do that.
 However, if you want to add the custom video using HTML5 you need to use the video tag.

 Some users have reported that they get the Browser does not support this video tag error while trying to add a video to their website.

 This browser issue can occur due to several reasons including incompatible video format as well as wrong syntax.

 Follow the troubleshooting tips given below to fix the Browser does not support the video tag error in Firefox, Chrome, and other web browsers.

-QUICK TIP: If you’re looking for a privacy-compliant browser that’s less prone to glitches and errors, we can recommend downloading Opera.
+If you’re looking for a privacy-compliant browser that’s less prone to glitches and errors, we can recommend downloading Opera.